MonitorVLM:A Vision Language Framework for Safety Violation Detection in Mining Operations: Introduction

 \item We introduce a lightweight open-vocabulary behavior magnifier (BM) built on LLMDet \cite{fu2025llmdet} to enhance worker-related regions before they are processed by the VLM.
 For each selected frame, the detector localizes all workers and enlarges their bounding-box regions multiple times, generating high-resolution crops that are reinserted into the original image.
 This targeted enhancement enables the model to capture fine-grained human actions more accurately and alleviates the degradation caused by distant viewpoints or low visual quality.
 Incorporating the BM module improved precision by approximately 3.45\% and recall by 8.62\% compared with the fine-tuned baseline (MonitorVLM-72B-basic).

 \end{enumerate}

 Experimental results demonstrate that MonitorVLM can rapidly detect violations in video streams and precisely identify the specific clauses breached by workers.
 We further implement MonitorVLM as a lightweight web-based interface, allowing users to upload videos and automatically generate timestamped violation reports with a single click.
 A demonstration of the interface is available at \href{https://drive.google.com/file/d/1Qj23DLqOToCt8VlPdW0eGLSVEGbx20kR/view?usp=sharing}{MonitorVLM}.
 The remainder of this paper is organized as follows: Section~\ref{PRELIMINARIES} introduces the preliminaries, Section~\ref{Methodology} describes the proposed methodology, Section~\ref{Experiments} reports the experimental results, and Section~\ref{Conclusion} concludes the paper.
+The source code and demonstration videos for MonitorVLM are publicly available at: \url{https://github.com/JiangWu0826/monitorvlm_v1.git}